 Our staff provide presentations and participate in educational events.

-The OCYA’s Aboriginal Engagement Consultants work to build strong relationships with Aboriginal communities and strengthen our capacity to serve Aboriginal young people.
+The OCYA’s Indigenous Engagement Consultants work to build strong relationships with Indigenous communities and strengthen our capacity to serve Indigenous young people.

 Our staff provide support to young people to be heard by decision makers.
 For those young people who are not able to express themselves, we ensure their interests are considered.